Leave Management Guide

 – Karan Jain, Co-Founder, HROne

 Lastly, while like the past year, there might be times when as a company you would need to minimise spends and get ready for the worst.
 When you take cost cutting initiatives, don’t let it impact your employee experience negatively.
 Your paid leave policies will impact your employer brand.

 Remember, your business can go under the weather for sometime, and employees only can actually help the company survive and come out gracefully out of the crisis.

-This is the age where companies are trying to be more and more radically transparent and honest with their employees, the HR and management must look at paid leave or leave policy issues from the lens of ethicality.
-Otherwise, the employees would not care and when the bad times would be over, the wrongdoings of the company would continue to impact their employer brand and relationship with employees!
+So, it is high time for companies to be more and more radically transparent and honest with their employees, the HR and management must look at paid leave or leave policy issues from the lens of ethicality.
+Otherwise, the employees would not care, and when the bad times would be over, the wrongdoings of the company would continue to impact their employer brand and relationship with employees!